From their humble beginnings as comic strip characters, the Addams Family has proven their enduring popularity over the decades.

 Superhero crossover films have only recently become popular.
 But the crossover film itself goes back further than you might think.

-Seeing as they've been told and retold time and again, it should come as no surprise that fairy tales have been adapted to film since the earliest days of cinema.
+Fairy tales have an enduring quality to be told and retold time and again.
+Here are the first 10 fairy tales adapted to film during the earliest days of cinema.

 Some moviegoers believe that remakes are a sign that Hollywood is out of ideas.
 In reality, remakes are about as old as cinema itself.